remotesynth/remotesynth.github.io/_posts/2019-09-04-oauth-flows.md

 1. The application requests authorization from the user
 1. The user authorizes the request
-1. The application receives the grant
-1. The application requests a token from the authorization server
 1. The authorization server issues an access token via the redirect URI
 1. The application uses the token to call the API